 The Turkish defender struggled to live up to the hype after his £19m move from Freiburg to Leicester in his first season at the club.
 He took his time to find his feet, but under Brendan Rodgers he has gone from strength to strength, playing 90 minutes in all but one game in an outstanding season for the Foxes.

-He is now one of the Premier League's best, a
+He is now one of the Premier League's best, and he's only 23.

 24. Ruben Dias